 Special Educational Needs and Disability (SEND)

 Every child is of equal importance and unique in their own way.
 All teachers at Blakehill Primary School are teachers of SEND who successfully provide for the diverse needs of pupils through good differentiated teaching.
 Children may require ‘additional ‘ or ‘different’ provision and the quality of their provision is relevant and matched to their individual needs.
-Blakehill are proud to have The Hub which offers specialised SEN support to children in both key stages.
+Blakehill are proud to have designated and experienced SEN support staff who offer specialised SEN support to children in both key stages.

 At different times children at Blakehill Primary may require different levels of support.
 We aim to: